cph-cachet/carp.sensing-flutter/packages/carp_health_package/README.md

   // Note, however, that the service defined above DOES NOT have this list of
   // health data specified, and has therefore not asked for permission to access
-  // this new set of health data. protocol.addTaskControl(
+  // this new set of health data.
+  // However, on Apple Health, for example, the user has an option to
+  // "Turn All Categories On".
+If the use has done this, the all the data listed
+  // below is accessible.
+  protocol.addTaskControl(
       PeriodicTrigger(period: Duration(minutes: 60)),
       BackgroundTask()